Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 Did you know that digital signatures can be validated automatically or manually, depending on your settings?
 Ensuring the authenticity and integrity of signed documents is vital in today's digital landscape.

 Automatic validation springs into action when you open a PDF, relying on your pre-configured settings to verify the signature.
-As mentioned in Validating digital signatures, depending on application settings, validation may occur automatically.
+Depending on application settings, validation may occur automatically.
 Think of this as your first line of defense, quickly confirming whether a signature aligns with trusted criteria.

 The validation process involves several critical checks to ensure the highest level of security.